Is this the world’s best McDonald’s restaurant?

 2023: a new take on McDonald's

 Early in 2023, McDonald's unveiled plans to open a retro space-themed restaurant called CosMc’s, inspired by (and named after) a loveable alien mascot that appeared in its adverts more than 30 years ago.
-After months of speculation over what the secretive new restaurant might be like, the first branch was finally unveiled in Bolingbrook, Illinois, at the end of 2023, with fast food fans waiting in line for hours to see what CosMc's was all about.
-By the end of 2024, McDonald's plans to have 10 operational CosMc’s stores, including nine in Texas.
+After months of speculation over what the new restaurant might be like, the first branch was finally unveiled in Bolingbrook, Illinois, at the end of 2023, with fast food fans waiting in line for hours to see what CosMc's was all about.
+Over the next year, six more locations popped up – all in Texas.

 2023: out of this world items

 CosMc's seems to have been positioned as a rival to popular coffee chains like Starbucks, offering an extension of the existing McCafé range.
-The menu is packed with adventurous-sounding creations like the Popping Pear Slush, Churro Frappe and Spicy Queso Sandwich, alongside classic McDonald's breakfast options such as the Egg McMuffin and hash browns – which are, excitingly, expected to be sold all day.
+The menu is packed with adventurous-sounding creations like the Popping Pear Slush, Churro Frappe and Spicy Queso Sandwich, alongside classic McDonald's breakfast options such as the Egg McMuffin and hash browns.
+However, in early 2025, less than a year after McDonald’s launched the spin-off restaurant, the brand announced it was shuttering half of them.
+But it's not all bad news – it will also be opening two new smaller format stores in Texas later in 2025.

 2023: in search of burger perfection